zhiqiangliao/zhiqiangliao.github.io/_pages/about.md

 My research interests focus on Statistical Machine Learning, Production Economics, and Nonparametric econometrics.
 I am also interested in their applications to electricity market, energy and sustainble development.

 Before joining Aalto BIZ, I obtained my master degree in Business school at [Sichuan University](https://en.scu.edu.cn/).
-My master thesis title was entitled "Fuzzy support vector machine for preference learning and its application".
+My master thesis was entitled "Fuzzy support vector machine for preference learning and its application".

 Here you can find my [publications page](/publications/) and my [CV](/cv/).
 Please feel free to contact me.